deadpixi/haiku/ReadMe.md

 * Encrypted block devices.
 This makes using Deadpixi Haiku safer on mobile computers, as data will be difficult or impossible to recover without a password.
 * Encrypted swap file support.
 * Support for installation with /boot/home on a separate partition, to facilitate installation on an encrypted block device.
+* Better support for virtualized devices and running in paravirtualized environments (virtio, SPICE, etc).